OSGeo/OSGeoLive-doc/en/quickstart/osgeolive_quickstart.rst

 * Hard Disk:

  * None required if running directly from the DVD
- * 10 Gig if you wish to install the operating system.
+ * |osgeo-live-hdspace| if you wish to install the operating system.

 * Mouse: a 3-button mouse is useful, especially for Mac trackpad users.